 There are now many sensory-friendly activities, events, and accommodations worldwide designed for families with autism.
 Before you book your vacation or visit, research hotels, restaurants, and parks that cater to sensory needs.
 Many amusement parks now offer sensory-friendly days, where guests with autism can enjoy shorter wait times, reduced lighting, and decreased stimulation.
 Some airlines, hotels, and resorts provide autism-friendly rooms or packages, which include sensory items, parental controls, and a safe, calming space.

 With planning and organization, summer vacations can be a time of relaxation and fun for all family members, including children with autism.
 Consider low-key destinations, pack sensory-friendly items, start slowly, and look for sensory-friendly opportunities.
-Taking these steps can help to reduce stress and anxiety and increase the enjoyment of summer vacations.
+These steps can help reduce stress and anxiety and increase the enjoyment of summer vacations.
 Remember to be patient, flexible, and open to changes, and focus on creating happy memories with your family.
 Circle City ABA wishes you happy travels!

 About Circle City ABA